tc39/proposal-record-tuple/tutorial/en.md

 console.log("nb visits by alice", getNbVisitByUser("alice")); // 2
 ```

 As we can see we have some denormalized state that is useful for the kind of lookups we want to do.
-Maintaining that state up to date can be hard if anyone can go and change it partially.
-This can happen in large codebases with mutable datastructures.
-Here, we can't change the datastructure so we have to mutate the state atomically, at once:
+Maintaining that state can be hard if anything can mutate it.
+This can happen in large codebases with mutable data structures.
+Here, we can't change the data structure so we have to mutate the state atomically, t once:

 ```js
 let appState = #{